 Online Sports Betting

 In 2019, Texas lawmaker Eddie Lucio III introduced a sports betting bill that would regulate sportsbooks in the state.
 The bill did not move forward.
-There has been little-to-no sports betting activity in the Texas legislative branch since then.
+There’s hope, though, in 2021.
+Two Texas States Representatives introduced bills early in the year to legalize online sports betting in Texas.
+It is unclear when, or even if, they will pass.

 Of all online gambling forms, sports betting has received the most recent traction in the United States.
 Despite the current stark outlook for sports betting in Texas, it may likely be the first form of online gaming to become truly legal in The Lone Star State.